 Newspaper accounts of Barrett's public addresses regularly noted her power as a speaker.
 One episode gained fleeting national attention.
 As a delegate from Virginia to the 1924 Democratic National Convention in New York she delivered a seconding speech for favorite-son candidate Carter Glass.
 In response to her brief but brilliantly delivered speech, which included high praise for the role of Wall Street in America, a delegate from New Jersey spontaneously placed Barrett's name in nomination for the vice presidency.

 Thanks to her wide-ranging social reform interests and influence, Barrett has occasionally been described as a pioneer sociologist.
-She devoted remarkable physical and intellectual energy to a broad range of concerns that included prostitution, venereal disease, the white slave trade, working conditions for women and children, the welfare of America's returning soldiers and disabled veterans, the education of immigrant families, and woman suffrage.
+She devoted remarkable physical and intellectual energy to a broad range of concerns that included prostitution and sex trafficking, sexually transmitted diseases, working conditions for women and children, the welfare of America's returning soldiers and disabled veterans, the education of immigrant families, and woman suffrage.
 Her travels took her from Alaska to Bangkok, from Mexico to Italy.
 She spoke to presidents in the White House, to congregations in American churches, and to young girls in saloons.
 During the latter years of her presidency of the National Florence Crittenton Mission, she drew her son Robert South Barrett into the administration of the agency, and following her death he succeeded her as its president.

 Katherine Harwood Waller Barrett died suddenly as a result of diabetes mellitus at her Alexandria home on 23 February 1925, and was buried in the churchyard of Aquia Church in Stafford County.
 The governor of Virginia ordered the flag to be lowered on the State Capitol in Richmond, the first time that a woman had been so honored.